Data Integration: Tools,

 Next, you will need to consider how quickly your data needs to be processed.
 Can your analytics systems and applications wait for the data?
 Or is it needed immediately?

-Batch data processing allows you to run your data transformations periodically on a defined dataset.
+Batch data processing allows you to do a one-time data migration or to run your data transformations periodically on a defined dataset.
 ETL developers use bulk processing to gather and transform datasets to be queried by analytics systems.
 For example, batch processing a restaurant’s orders at night works well to support weekly, monthly, or quarterly financial and HR reporting.